 U.S. Bank Business Edge Cash Rewards World Elite Mastercard

 APR: 13.74% – 24.74% (0% for first nine months)

 Rewards: 3% cash back on cell, gas, office supplies purchases, 1% cash back on all other purchases

 Fees: No annual fee, $5 or 3% on balance transfers, 2% on foreign transactions, $39 late payment fee

-This card also offers a 0% introductory period of 9 months for purchases along with a sign-up bonus of $150 for spending $500 within 90 days of opening the account.
-With no annual fee, the rewards can pay off more quickly than cards that have one.
-Additional employee cards are free and the rewards earned on employee spending are pooled with the business’ account.
+This business credit card also offers a 0% introductory period of nine months for purchases along with a sign-up bonus of $150 for spending $500 within 90 days of opening the account.
+With no annual fee, the rewards can pay off quickly.
+Additional employee cards are free, and the rewards earned on employee spending are pooled with the business’ account.

 This card offers additional benefits such as MasterAssist Travel Assistance Services as well as upgrades and special deals to luxury hotels and resorts.
 Businesses can manage their credit card account using online budgeting tools along with ScoreBoard to track and monitor expenses.